-2.3 Students at level 4 and below
+2.3 Students at level 4

-UCEM makes the distinction between poor academic practice and academic misconduct and is particularly mindful that students at level 4 and below need to learn to write in an academic style required for higher education level study.
+UCEM makes the distinction between poor academic practice and academic misconduct and is particularly mindful that students who are new to higher education, especially at level 4 need to learn to write in an academic style required for higher education level study.
 UCEM will therefore take into account the level of study when considering whether a case should be investigated under its Academic Misconduct Procedure.

-2.4 Investigation
+2.4 Procedure

-Cases of academic misconduct will be investigated in line with the UCEM Academic Misconduct Procedure.
-Please see Appendix B for a flowchart of the process.
+Cases of academic misconduct will be investigated in line with the UCEM Academic Misconduct Procedure (opens new window).
+A brief summary is provided below: